TL;DR β the best trade show lead capture apps by what your team actually needs

 - Does your team capture leads where WiFi can't be trusted? β Exporb is the only platform built around this.

-- Do you want analytics on every conversation, not just who showed up? β Exporb records and analyzes the booth audio.
-No one else does.
+- Do you want analytics on every conversation, not just who showed up? β Exporb records and analyzes the booth audio β the only tool that records it proactively.
+(Backtrack records retroactively, on the rep's save.)

 - Want native Salesforce / HubSpot sync without an enterprise contract? β BoothIQ.
 (Captello, Momencio, Mobly also have it β but only via sales call + 12-month commit.)